top of page

 For cruise tours that begin or end in Seward, it is easy to travel to Anchorage and Fairbanks and visit national parks such as Denali.
 Seward is an early tidewater connection between western Alaska and the interior of Alaska.
 The city likes to say it is located at the end of a road.

-Most tourist will arrive (or depart) via cruise ship that typically originated from Vancouver, Canada.
+Most tourists will arrive (or depart) via a cruise ship that typically originated from Vancouver, Canada.

 From Anchorage, take the Alaska Railroad’s Coastal Classic train.
 During the summer season it runs daily and offers a scenic view between Anchorage and Seward.
 Alternatively, you can drive (or get a private transfer) via the Seward Highway.